nupurkmr9/concept-ablation/diffusers/README.md

           --enable_xformers_memory_efficient_attention
 ```

-When ablating for target objects with overlapping text prompt between anchor and the target, e.g., `caption_target="grumpy cat+cat"` and `class_prompt="cat"`, we also add `--with_prior_preservation`.
+When ablating for target objects with overlapping text prompt between the anchor and the target, e.g., `--caption_target "grumpy cat+cat"` and `--class_prompt "cat"`, we also add `--with_prior_preservation`.

-**Ablating Nudity and Violent concept**
+**Ablating Nudity and Inappropriate Concept**

-Note: this was added after the ICCV publication and updated based on the discussio in the issue[]().
+Note: this was added after the ICCV publication and updated based on the discussion in the [issue](https://github.com/nupurkmr9/concept-ablation/issues/13).
 We use a higher learning rate, with all attention parameter fine-tuning using our proposed objective.

 ```
 accelerate config